HicResearch/TREEHOOSE/src/data_lake/README.md

  constraints.
 For example, the S3 buckets will deny attempts to upload data in unencrypted form and expect the use of KMS keys for server-side encryption.

-The following IAM roles are created:
+There are 5 IAM roles created:

-- TREAdminRole:
+1. TREAdminRole
-    - Has PowerUser access
+    * Has PowerUser access
-    - Can manage KMS keys but cannot use the keys
+    * Can manage KMS keys but cannot use the keys

-- TREDataAnalystRole:
+1. TREDataAnalystRole
-    - Can read data in the TRE Source Bucket and execute Amazon Athena queries
+    * Can read data in the TRE Source Bucket and execute Amazon Athena queries
-    - Can put query results in the TRE Analyst Bucket
+    * Can put query results in the TRE Analyst Bucket

-- TREDataLakeAdminRole:
+1. TREDataLakeAdminRole
-    - The designated Lake Formation administrator with full access to the Data Lake
+    * The designated Lake Formation administrator with full access to the Data Lake
-    - Can use KMS keys but cannot manage or perform administrative tasks on KMS keys
+    * Can use KMS keys but cannot manage or perform administrative tasks on KMS keys

-- TRELFRegisterLocationServiceRole:
+1. TRELFRegisterLocationServiceRole
-    - Needed to register TRE Source Bucket and TRE Target Bucket with AWS Lake Formation
+    * Needed to register TRE Source Bucket and TRE Target Bucket with AWS Lake Formation

-- TREGlueRole:
+1. TREGlueRole
-    - Role used by AWS Glue for Glue jobs and crawlers
+    * Role used by AWS Glue for Glue jobs and crawlers

 ### AWS Key Management Service (KMS)